-The Financial Transactions the Scheme does make are, in the main, in relation to costs.
-Due to limited funds, Dalriada is not preparing audited Reports and Accounts for the Scheme.
-The Pensions Regulator is aware of this approach.
+The financial transactions the Scheme does make are, in the main, in relation to costs.

-Given its inability to carry out routine administrative actions, unsurprisingly, over the reporting period, there have been no material administration service issues which need to be reported here by Dalriada.
+Unsurprisingly, Dalriada has been unable to carry out routine administrative actions for the Scheme over the reporting period.
+Therefore there have been no material administration service issues which need to be reported here.

-Notwithstanding this, Dalriada, as a professional Independent Trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
+Notwithstanding this, Dalriada, as a professional Independent Trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the

+Scheme is in a position to operate in the manner of a normal scheme.
 Dalriada's administration processes are independently audited and accredited under AAF 01/06 and AAF 02/07.

-Once Dalriada is in a position to process member benefit requests these will be managed and monitored in line with Dalriada's standard SLA levels and targets and formally reported on, on a quarterly basis.
+Once Dalriada is in a position to process member benefit requests these will be managed and monitored in line with Dalriada's standard SLA levels and targets.
+These will be formally reported on a quarterly basis.